R-MR-Adao/ADAS_SimWorld/README.md

 \end{bmatrix}
 $$

-In the present implementation, moving objects are destinguished by their moving direction.
+In the present implementation, moving objects are distinguished by their moving direction.
-Objects moving in the same direction as the ego vehicle are labelled as _moving_ objects, while objects moving towards the ego are labelled as _oncoming_ objects.
+Objects moving in the same direction as the ego vehicle are labeled as _moving_ objects, while objects moving towards the ego are labeled as _oncoming_ objects.
-The only distintive feature between _moving_ and _oncoming_ objects is that the former are modeled using a negative $v_s$ value, while the later use apositive $v_s$.
+The only distinctive feature between _moving_ and _oncoming_ objects is that the former are modeled using a negative $v_s$ value, while the later use a positive $v_s$.
 The dynamic properties of the ego vehicle are equivalent to those of _moving_ objects.

 The video below illustrates the result of this time progression scheme for all object types, using green, orange, and cyan circles to illustrate _standing_, _moving_, and _oncoming_ objects, respectively.